JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-run-tests.md

 This interface defines the different checks commonly performed in testing.
 The API has a default implementation, but typically you will use a framework-specific implementation.

 For example, the JUnit 4, JUnit 5, and TestNG frameworks are all supported on JVM.
-On Android, for example, a call to `assertEquals()` might result in a call to `asserter.assertEquals()`, where the `asserter `object is an instance of `JUnit4Asserter`.
+On Android, a call to `assertEquals()` might result in a call to `asserter.assertEquals()`, where the `asserter` object is an instance of `JUnit4Asserter`.
 On iOS, the default implementation of the `Asserter` type is used in conjunction with the Kotlin/Native test runner.

 > When writing tests for common code, remember:
 >
 > * Always stay within the API.
-Fortunately, the compiler and the IDE prevent you from using framework-specific
+Fortunately, the compiler and the IDE prevent you from using framework-specific functionality.
-    >   functionality.
 > * Although the `Asserter` instance is visible, you don't need to use it in your tests.
 > * It should not matter which framework you use to run tests in `commonTest`.
 However, running these tests with each
 >   framework you intend to use may help check that your development environment is correctly set up.
 > * When writing tests for platform-specific code, it's possible to use the annotations and extensions provided by a
 >   specific testing framework you want to use.
 >
 {type="tip"}